Dir: Len Wiseman

-For all the bad things I've said about them, there's nothing wrong, in principal, with remakes.
+For all the bad things I've said about them, there's nothing wrong, in principle, with remakes.
 It can be argued - and frequently is - that all storytelling is a variation on one of a tiny handful of basic stories, and that it is no more than how you marshal the elements of your particular variation that determines the precise story you tell.
-After a two decade stint in development hell, Philip K Dick's short story We Can Remember It For You Wholesale made it to cinema screens as Total Recall in 1990, with Paul Verhoeven, hot off his second American film; Robocop at the helm.
-Verhoeven is one of my favourite filmmakers, and while Total Recall is, for me, far from his best work, it's still an entertainingly extreme and bonkers ride from a truly individual director.
+After a two decade stint in development hell, Philip K Dick's short story We Can Remember It For You Wholesale made it to cinema screens as Total Recall in 1990, with Paul Verhoeven, hot off Robocop, at the helm.
+Verhoeven is one of my favourite filmmakers, and while Total Recall isn't his best work, it's still an entertainingly extreme and bonkers ride from a truly individual director.
 What it's not, however, is impossible to improve upon.

 The skeleton of the story remains the same: Doug Quaid's (Colin Farrell) life seems to be that of a relatively normal working class guy (in a futuristic dystopia).
 He's happily married to Lori (Kate Beckinsale) and works a monotonous job building robot policemen, for which he has to travel through the planet each day (that whole 'layer of impossibly hot magma that would make this impossible' thing is never even addressed) on a gigantic subway known as 'The Fall' which connects the only two habitable places left on Earth 'The Colony' (which used to be Australia, and is where the lower classes live) and 'The United Federation of Britain' (which appears to be a dictatorship ruled over by Chancelor Cohaagen (Brian Cranston).
 Doug is dissatisfied with his life, and so he decides to visit Rekall, who promise implant the memory of anything he desires into his brain, and from there everything goes wrong.
 Is Doug a secret agent with a mission he can't remember, or is he suffering the effects of a memory implant gone horribly wrong?